Saturday, January 17, 2009

 After all this, with Psycho, Bass was upped to "Pictoral Consultant."
 Why?
 Because Hitchcock notoriously asked him to provide storyboards for what would become the director's most well-known sequence: the shower murder of Marion Crane (Janet Leigh).
 Bill Krohn, author of Phaidon Press' Hitchcock at Work, has finally put the matter to rest.
 Bass did not direct the shower sequence; it was Hitch who was on set coordinating things.
 But he stuck close to the 48 storyboard drawings Bass provided to him as an outline for the sequence.
-Save for the music (how can you have the shower sequence WITHOUT Bernard Herrmann's music?), I think this animated version of the scene (unwisely made minus the Bernard Herrmann music---PLEASE cut the sound off HERE) comes closest to acting as intermediary between the efforts of Hitchcock and Bass.
+Save for the music (how can you have the shower sequence WITHOUT Bernard Herrmann's music?), this rotoscoped (that means animation that's traced on top of the original image) version of the scene (unwisely scored minus the Bernard Herrmann music---PLEASE cut the sound off HERE) comes closest to acting as intermediary between the efforts of Hitchcock and Bass:

 (SOUND ON AGAIN) Also, in 1960, Bass provided a titles sequence for another Universal movie.
 And again, he acted as "Design Consultant."
 This time, he worked on Stanley Kubrick's Spartacus.

 Spartacus (Stanley Kubrick, 1960; music by Alex North)

 And, once more, while getting just credit for the epic film's equally large-scaled credits sequence, Bass also claimed authorship of another famous scene: that of the slave army's monumental confrontation with the Romans.
 No one says he's wrong, either: